Payday Superannuation: What employers need to know before 1 July 2026 » Business Chamber Queensland

 • Updating employee records: Confirm super fund details for all employees and eligible contractors to avoid rejected contributions.

-• Transitioning from the ATO Clearing House: If you currently use the Small Business Superannuation Clearing House, explore alternative clearing houses or payroll solutions and test them well before July 2026.
+• Transitioning from the ATO Clearing House: If you currently use the Small Business Superannuation Clearing House, explore alternative clearing houses or payroll solutions and test them before July 2026.

 • Communicating with staff: Explain the changes and benefits of Payday Super to employees to build trust and transparency.

-How Business Chamber Queensland can help
+How we can help

 Membership options range from essential support packages to comprehensive solutions for businesses looking to future-proof their operations.
 For more information, visit our memberships page or call 1300 731 988.